Dollar bears emerge from hibernation as post-COVID normality beckons

 Follow Reuters Summits on Twitter @Reuters_Summits

-Additional reporting by Megan Davies in NEW YORK and Elizabeth Howcroft; editing by Sujata Rao and Jane Merriman
+Additional reporting by Megan Davies and Kate Duguid in NEW YORK and Elizabeth Howcroft; editing by Sujata Rao, Jane Merriman and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.